MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Introduction

-Having established the theoretical foundation of our approach, we conduct experiments on MultiMedQA multiple-choice dataset \cite{clinical}, including MedQA~\citep{jin2021disease}, MedMCQA~\citep{pal2022medmcqa}, PubMedQA~\citep{jin2019pubmedqa} and MMLU medical topics ~\citep{hendrycks2020measuring}, similar to Flan-PaLM~\citep{clinical}.
-To better align with real-world application scenarios, our study focuses on a zero-shot setting.
-Encouragingly, our results reveal that across all tasks, our proposed approach outperforms settings for both chain-of-thought (CoT) and self-consistency prompting methods.
-Most notably, our approach demonstrates better performance under the zero-shot setting compared with the few-shot (5-shot) capabilities of strong baselines.
+Based on our \textsc{MedAgents} framework, we conduct experiments on nine datasets, including MedQA~\citep{jin2021disease}, MedMCQA~\citep{pal2022medmcqa}, PubMedQA~\citep{jin2019pubmedqa} and six medical subtasks from MMLU~\citep{hendrycks2020measuring}.\footnote{We follow the evaluation setting from Faln-PaLM \citep{clinical}.} To better align with real-world application scenarios, our study focuses on the zero-shot setting, which can serve as a plug-and-play method to supplement existing medical LLMs such as Med-PaLM 2 \citep{singhal2023towards}.
+Encouragingly, our proposed approach outperforms settings for both chain-of-thought (CoT) and self-consistency (SC) prompting methods.
+Most notably, our approach achieves better performance under the zero-shot setting compared with the 5-shot baselines.

 Based on our results, we further investigate the influence of agent numbers and conduct human evaluations to pinpoint the limitations and issues prevalent in our approach.
-We find four common categories of errors: (i) lack of domain knowledge; (ii) mis-retrieval of domain knowledge; (iii) consistency errors; and (iv) CoT errors.
-Further refinements focused on mitigating these particular shortcomings would enhance the model's proficiency and reliability.
+We find four common categories of errors: (i) lack of domain knowledge, (ii) mis-retrieval of domain knowledge, (iii) consistency errors, and (iv) CoT errors.
+Targeted refinements focused on mitigating these particular shortcomings would enhance the model's proficiency and reliability.